 Honor Troupe Application

-Honor Troupe recognition promotes excellence and challenge troupes to achieve greater things in the future.
+Honor Troupe recognition is to promote excellence within your troupe and to challenge your troupe to achieve greater things in the future.
 Any number of troupes can be recognized each year.
 You are not in competition with other Thespian Troupes.

 - Honor Troupe Awards will be divided into three categories: bronze, silver, and gold.
 The timeframe for troupe activities one school calendar year.
 Applications are due at/by Leadership Conference for the previous year’s activities.
 The awards will be announced at the State Thespian Conference.